jyotiyadav94/InsuranceClaims/readme.md

 ![Alt text](<images/image copy 45.png>)

-**Observations based Maximum Value of Amount claimed**
+**Observations based Total percentage of Amount claimed**

 ![Alt text](<images/image copy 20.png>)

-- This chart shows the distribution of claims amount by city.
-Tukums has claimed the highest amount by a percentage at 17.7%, followed by Liepaja at 17%, Daugavpils at 16.7% ,entspils at 16.7%&  Riga at 15.2%.
+- This chart shows the total percentage of claims amount by city.
+Tukums has claimed the highest amount by a percentage at 17.8%, followed by Liepaja at 17%, Daugavpils at 16.7% ,entspils at 16.7%&  Riga at 15.2%.

 ![Alt text](<images/image copy 21.png>)

-- This chart displays the distribution of claims by car company.
-The top companies with the claimed of highest amount by a percentages are Chevrolet (7.2%) ,Dodge (6.7%) ,Ford (6.2%) Oldsmobile (5.8%),Cadillac (4.4%) ,Mercedes-B (5.1%), Mitsubishi (5%), Mercury (4%).
+- This chart displays the Total percentage of claims by car company.
+The top companies with the claimed of highest amount by a percentages are Chevrolet (7.3%) ,Dodge (6.9%) ,Ford (6.3%) Oldsmobile (5.8%),Cadillac (4.4%) ,Mercedes-B (5.1%), Mitsubishi (5%), Mercury (4%).

 ![Alt text](<images/image copy 22.png>)

-- This chart illustrates the distribution of claims by car color.
+- This chart illustrates the Total percentage of claims by car color.
 Pale White accounts for the highest percentage at 45.4% for Pale White, followed by Black at 32.3%, and Red at 22.3%.

 ![Alt text](<images/image copy 23.png>)

-- This chart presents the distribution of claims by car body style.
+- This chart presents the Total percentage of claims by car body style.
 SUVs have the highest percentage at 25.3% for Hatchback, followed by SUV at 24.5%,  Sedans at 20.1%,Passenger vehicles at 16.9%, and Hardtops at 13.2%.

 ![Alt text](<images/image copy 24.png>)

-- This chart shows the distribution of claims by month.
+- This chart shows the Total percentage of claims by month.
 The month with the highest percentage is December (14.8%), followed by November (13.9%), April (14%), October (10%), and September (9%).

 ![Alt text](<images/image copy 25.png>)

-This chart shows the distribution of claims by Year.
+- This chart shows the Total percentage of claims by Year.
 The year with the claimed the highest amount by percentage is 2023 (55.5%), followed by 2022 (44.5%).

 ![Alt text](<images/image copy 46.png>)

-This chart shows the distribution of claims by Gender.
+- This chart shows the Total percentage of claims by Gender.
 The Male have claimed the highest amount by percentage is Male (78.5%%), followed by female (21.5%).

 ![Alt text](<images/image copy 47.png>)

-This chart shows the distribution of claims by Engine.
+- This chart shows the Total percentage of claims by Engine.
 The Engine with the claimed the highest amount by percentage is Double A (51.8%), followed by Overheard camshaft (48.2%).

 ![Alt text](<images/image copy 48.png>)
+- Dominance of Low-Income Category: The most striking observation is the overwhelming dominance of the 13,500 annual income category, accounting for 64.3% of the total claim amount.
+This indicates that policyholders in this income bracket are responsible for the majority of claim payouts, despite potentially having a lower number of policies compared to higher-income groups.
+- Long Tail of High-Income Categories: There is a long tail of higher-income categories, each representing a small percentage of the total claim amount (around 1.4-1.8% each).
+While individually small, these categories collectively contribute a significant portion of the total claim amount.

+- Outlier: The 3,229,750 annual income category stands out as an outlier, with a notably larger share of the total claim amount (4.7%) compared to other high-income categories.
+This could be due to a few very large claims within this group or a higher average claim amount for this income level.
+- Potential for Risk Segmentation: The chart suggests a clear pattern of increasing claim amount with higher income levels (excluding the outlier).
+This could be attributed to factors such as higher-value vehicles, more comprehensive coverage, or different driving patterns among higher-income policyholders.

 ![Alt text](<images/image copy 49.png>)

-These pie charts provide insights into the distribution of car insurance claims based on various factors such as city, car company, color, body style, and the month of the year.
-This information can be valuable for insurance companies to analyze risk patterns and make informed decisions regarding pricing, underwriting, and risk management strategies.
+- Dominance of Mid-Range Prices: The pie chart reveals that cars priced between $19,000 and $31,000 account for the largest share of the total claim amount.
+This suggests that mid-range priced cars are more likely to be involved in accidents or have higher claim amounts compared to other price ranges.
+- Even Distribution of Lower and Higher Prices: Cars priced below $19,000 and above $31,000 have a relatively even distribution in terms of their contribution to the total claim amount.
+Each price category within these ranges accounts for approximately 3.5-6.9% of the total claim amount.
+- Outlier: The car priced at $75,500 stands out as an outlier, contributing a significantly smaller proportion (4.5%) to the total claim amount compared to other high-priced cars.
+This could be due to a lower number of insured cars in this price range or a lower claim frequency for such expensive vehicles.
+- Potential for Risk Segmentation: The chart suggests a potential relationship between car price and claim amount, with mid-range priced cars having a higher risk profile.
+However, this relationship is not strictly linear, as both lower and higher-priced cars also contribute significantly to the total claim amount.

 **Observations based TimeSeries Claim_amount , Price & Annual Income**